Our Top Rated Banks for Q4 2024

 How We Choose

 We analyze our group of 30 banks across a number of performance and market-related metrics and use a proprietary scoring algorithm to assign ratings to individual banks and defined industry segments.
 The derived score is based on both absolute and relative performance and is used to rank each company relative to its industry sector and to inform our valuation estimates and projections.
 We examine banks in three primary sectors – Super Regional, Regional and Super Community.
 The definitions of these sectors and a listing of the banks we follow can be found on the home page of our website.
 Every quarter, and for the year as a whole, we name our top-rated banks in each sector and an overall champion.
-And now that Second Quarter results are in and analyzed, we can report the long-anticipated results.
+And now that Fourth Quarter earnings are in and analyzed, we can report the long-anticipated results.

 Our Three Sector Winners